Flix90s/fsdm-mern-foundation/README.md

 # fsdm-mern-foundation
-This repository is for fsdm build a strong mern foundation phase project
+This repository is for fsdm build a strong mern foundation phase project.

+we are learning about repository creation.